WHAT WE DO And HOW WE DO IT

 - Pupils' safety always comes first.
 Our systems go 'above and beyond' the requirements for schools.
 Teaching pupils about safety and healthy relationships is at the core of our curriculum.

 - Our unique, all-qualified professional workforce 'work as one' to provide an innovative therapeutic curriculum.

-- Our endlessly positive, 'structured but flexible' approach improves pupils' behaviour over time
+- Our 'always positive' and 'structured but flexible' approaches improve pupils' behaviour and attitudes over time.

 OUR THERAPEUTIC APPROACH